Take your first step towards becoming a Champion

 Welcome to the club

-Back for 2018 is our exclusive 500 club, for those who smash the minimum sponsorship target for an event and go on to raise over £500.
+Our exclusive 500 club is for those who smash the minimum sponsorship target (£400) go on to raise over £500.

 If you have £500 or more (excluding GiftAid) pledged by your supporters on your JustGiving page firstly congratulations you are amazing!
 You'll now be eligible to join the 500 Club and receive your exclusive BHF jersey